3rd Annual Canadian Geothermal Students' Days

 Student Travel Assistance Program

-The Student Travel Assistance Program offers students an exciting opportunity to learn and network with their peers and academia and industry professionals.
-This program is design to assist students who wish to attend the 1st Canadian Geothermal Students' Days and may not have the financial means to do so.
+The Student Travel Assistance Program offers students an exciting opportunity to learn and network with their peers, and academic and industry professionals.
+This program is designed to assist students who wish to attend the 3rd Canadian Geothermal Students' Days and may not have the financial means to do so.
 Amounts will be dependent on the number of attendees and the number of students requesting funds.
 When you submit your abstract, please indicate if you would like to apply for a travel grant.

 To be eligible for the travel assistance, candidates must:

-1. Be a student at a Canadian educational institution outside of University of Manitoba
+1. Be a student at a Canadian educational institution, not including the University of Alberta

 2. Submit an abstract to the conference